JuhiZanje/DLAssignment3/SequenceModel_Vanila/README.md

 - adjust length of each word to be same.
 - add start and stop words in every input word.
 - generate dataloader of data of batch size = batchSize(var)

-### AttnEncoder/AttnDecoder/Seq2SeqAttn class(with attention)
+### Encoder/Decoder/seq2seq class :

-**AttnEncoder class**
+**Encoder class**
-- Encoder class for encoding with attention
+- Encoder class for without attention
-- forward() --> Performs a forward pass of the Attention Encoder module.
+- forward() --> Encode the input sequence into a fixed-size representation.

-**AttnDecoder class**
+**Decoder class**
-- Decoder class for decoding with attention
+- Decoder class for without attention
-- forward() --> Performs a forward pass of the Attention Decoder module.
+- forward() --> Generate the output sequence by decoding the encoded representation.

-**Seq2SeqAttn class**
+**Seq2Seq class**
-- sequence class for with attention
+- sequence class for without attention
 - pl.LightningModule is used
-- forward() --> forward pass for seq2seqAttn.
-Encode the original sequence and then decode it to produce the target sequence.
+- forward() --> Encode the source sequence, then decode it to generate the target sequence.
 - Below mentioned functions are the functions of the lighteningModule.
 - training_step() --> called at every training step.calculates the loss and accuracy of the model during training.We are logging it on wandb.
 - validation_step() --> calculates the loss and accuracy of the model during validation.We are logging it on wandb.